OASISBloc/osbio.contracts/README.md

-# OASISBloc Contract for Oracle-Net with ePoA
+# OASISBloc Smart Contract with ePoA for Oracle-Net

 ## Version : 1.0.0